How to Self-Publish a Children’s Paperback Book

 Before you publish, I highly recommend you order a copy of your book that you can carefully review.
 It makes a big difference when you have a physical copy to examine.

-Order a Proof Copy of Your Book
+Final Step: Order a Proof Copy of Your Book

 You can’t always find mistakes when going over your book online.
 I noticed a few things that I needed to fix when I examined my proof copy.
 It’s worth the small cost for ordering a copy of your book before you publish, as I did with mine.

-When you're satisfied with your book, you can log back in to your KDP account and click that orange publish button (shown in the previous image above).
+When you're satisfied with your book, you can log back into your KDP account and click that orange publish button (shown in the previous image above).

 It may take up to 72 hours for Amazon to review your book before it appears in the detail page on their site.
 They will send you an email when it's approved, or if they found any problems that might cause printing problems.